cupnoodle/fluffyes/62-bottom-card.md

-As the focus of this tutorial is implementing the bottom card modal view (not the Fake facebook status view shown above), I have created a starter project which contain the fake Facebook status view, you can [download the starter project here](https://fluffypublic.s3.amazonaws.com/starter_pack/bottomCard-starter.zip) .
+As the focus of this tutorial is implementing the bottom card modal view (not the Fake facebook status view shown above), I have created a starter project which contain the fake Facebook status view, you can get the starter project below :

+<script async data-uid="d9d1c1a613" src="https://fluffy-es.ck.page/d9d1c1a613/index.js"></script>